 However, the decision depends on the iPhone model, the current battery health, and whether the device has other issues that could increase the repair cost.

-One clear sign is when battery health drops below about 80% maximum capacity.
-At this point, many users notice faster battery drain, shorter battery life, and slower performance.
-Installing a new battery can restore much of the phone’s original capacity and improve daily usage.
+Battery health under 80%: If your battery health falls below 80%, you’ll likely notice faster battery drain, shorter battery life, and slower performance.
+A new battery can restore a significant portion of the original capacity, improving daily usage.

-Another common issue is performance throttling.
-As an iPhone’s battery ages, iOS may reduce system performance to prevent unexpected shutdowns.
-Replacing the battery can remove this limitation and make the device feel faster again.
+Performance throttling: As the battery ages, iOS may reduce system performance to avoid unexpected shutdowns.
+Replacing the battery can remove this limitation and make your phone feel faster again.

 When Replacement Is NOT Cost-Effective?